Volodymyr Pidvirnyi: Abroad

-In 2014, he ventured abroad to play in the Slovakian 3.
+In 2014, he ventured abroad to play in the Slovak 3.
 Liga with MFK Vranov nad Topľou.
 His stint in Slovakia was short-lived, as he signed a one-year deal with Widzew Łódź in the Polish I liga.
 The remainder of the 2014-15 season was spent in the German Thüringenliga with SV Blau-Weiß 90 Neustadt.
 He returned to his native country to play in the regional amateur level with SCC Demnya in 2015.

 Poland

 Pidvirnyi returned to Poland for the remainder of the 2015-16 season to play in the country's III Liga with Błękitni Raciąż.
 The following season, he remained in the Polish fourth-tier league by signing with Cosmos Nowotaniec.

 Canada

 In the summer of 2017, he played in the Canadian Soccer League with FC Vorkuta.
 Pidvirnyi recorded his first two goals on June 4, 2017, against SC Waterloo Region.
 In his debut season in the Canadian circuit, he helped Vorkuta win the league's first division title.
 In the playoff tournament, Vorkuta was eliminated in the semifinal round by Scarborough SC.

 Pidvirnyi returned to the Canadian circuit in 2019 to play with Vorkuta's reserve team in the league's second division.
 He helped the club secure the divisional title.
 In the playoffs, Vorkuta defeated the Serbian White Eagles' reserve team for the championship.